hojas/ant-design-vue-admin/README.md

 # ant-design-vue-admin

-A simple admin system build with Vue3 and ant-design-vue.
+A free admin build with Vue3 and ant-design-vue.

 ## setup